CaroHolt/WDIProjekt/readme.txt

 --------
-4. FinalReportSights: contains our final report in .pdf-format
+4. FinalReport: contains the final report in .pdf-format